pocomane/brewed-in-the-apocalypse/bita-tasty.md

 Player - I try to fast-talk the guards into letting me and Deanna be.

 A roll results in a failure.
-This leads the World to select a Reaction.
+This leads the Scenarist to select a World Reaction.
 In this case, they choose to Take Away Their People.

-BAD World - You miss the roll, so you two get separated!
+BAD Scenarist - You miss the roll, so you two get separated!

-GOOD World - They seem outraged by your bullshit, so they shove you aside and drag Deanna away!
+GOOD Scenarist - They seem outraged by your bullshit, so they shove you aside and drag Deanna away!

 ```